 Immersive Film Installation

-An immersive film installation that submerges viewers in First Peoples’ perspectives of the Australian landscape and its psyche.
+River Connections is an immersive film installation that submerges viewers in First Peoples’ perspectives of the Australian landscape and its psyche.

 The Murray River, a central subject of the film, is a controversial site of ecological, cultural and economic importance, through which the film explores ideas of sustainability.
 A central theme of the film is the connection of all things - a concept that Larry, Esther, Brendan and Genevieve regularly brought to the surface.
 This motif is visualised with flowing lines that depict ever-changing subjects morphing from one form into another.